Atrauli Gharana

-The Atrauli Gharana is a Hindustani music apprenticeship fraternity (original gharana), founded by four brothers from the Gauharbani tradition who moved to Atrauli from Gwalior in the late-18th century.
-The gharana is best known for its influence and association with the Jaipur-Atrauli and Agra gharanas.
+The Atrauli Gharana is a Hindustani music apprenticeship fraternity (gharana), founded by four brothers from the Gauharbani tradition who moved to Atrauli from Gwalior in the late-18th century.
+The gharana is best known for its influence and association, via intermarriage, with the Jaipur-Atrauli and Agra gharanas.
+It does not survive today as an independent khandan, but rather primarily as a corpus of compositions known to the vocalists of those two other lineages.

-This tradition acquired its celebrated status as its representatives, like Alladiya Khan, Faiyaz Khan, and Vilayat Hussain Khan, grew with acclaim in the 20th century.
-The gharana is known for its distinctive vocal aesthetics, raga repertoire, and technical aptitude.

 History

 The gharana was formed in the 18th century by four brothers - Hidayat Khan, Mughul Khan, Karim Hussain Khan, and Jabbar Khan - who were musicians that settled in Atrauli from Gwalior at the invitation of its Nawab.

 Unlike the Agra Gharana, which comes from the Nauharbani tradition, and the Jaipur-Atrauli Gharana, which comes from the Dagarbani tradition, the Atrauli Gharana emerged from the Gauharbani tradition.

 Lineage

 The following family trees are based on reports by Vilayat Hussain Khan.